Eugene Galekovic: Adelaide United

 Galekovic warming up for Adelaide United in 2008.

 On 30 October, Eugene signed for Melbourne Victory rivals Adelaide United as a replacement for injured keeper Daniel Beltrame and made his debut against the Queensland Roar at Hindmarsh Stadium.
 On 20 January 2008, Galekovic kept his first clean sheet for Adelaide in a 2–0 win over Brisbane at Hindmarsh Stadium.
 On 27 December 2008 Galekovic made a string of impressive saves to ensure Adelaide kept its 1–0 advantage over Perth Glory and in the process giving him his fifth clean sheet of the league season.

-In February 2010, Galekovic capped off another brilliant year by winning the Adelaide United Player of the Year Award.
+In February 2010, Galekovic won the Adelaide United Player of the Year Award.

 In the middle of the 2011–12 A-League Jon McKain resigned his role as captain at Adelaide United.
 It was then announced that Eugene Galekovic became captain.

-On 11 March 2016 Galekovic reached 250 appearances despite a 1–0 defeat to Melbourne City FC.
+On 11 March 2016 Galekovic reached 250 appearances despite a 1–0 defeat to Melbourne City.

 Melbourne City

-On 16 June 2017 Galekovic signed a two-year deal with Melbourne City FC.
-He played 35 league games for Melbourne City before then announcing his retirement at the end of the 2018/19 season.
+On 16 June 2017 Galekovic signed a two-year deal with Melbourne City.
+He played 35 league games for Melbourne City before then announcing his retirement at the end of the 2018–19 season.

 Return to Adelaide United

-Following the conclusion of his contract with Melbourne City, Galekovic returned to Adelaide United to commence a role as the club's Goalkeeping Coach in 2019.
+Following the conclusion of his contract with Melbourne City, Galekovic returned to Adelaide United to commence a role as the club's goalkeeper coach in 2019.

 International

-Galekovic has been called up for Australia in a preliminary squad with teammates Scott Jamieson and Paul Reid after impressive performances in the A-League and the Asian Champions League.
+Galekovic was called up for Australia in a preliminary squad with teammates Scott Jamieson and Paul Reid after impressive performances in the A-League and the Asian Champions League.
 He made his first senior international football debut for Australia on 28 January 2009 in an AFC Asian Cup qualifying match versus Indonesia.
 He was disappointing in his last outing against Kuwait, by letting in two poor goals after Australia conceded a 2–0 advantage.
-After Brad Jones left the 2010 World Cup 23-man squad to help his son battle leukaemia, he was called in as a replacement, after missing selection in the 23-man squad first time around.
+After Brad Jones left the 2010 FIFA World Cup 23-man squad to help his son battle leukaemia, he was called in as a replacement, after missing selection in the 23-man squad first time around.
 Eugene was selected by Holger Osieck for a 2013 EAFF East Asian Cup qualifying tournament.
 He started the first match against hosts Hong Kong and came up with audacious stops to save Australia from humiliation as they won 1–0 with a solo effort from Brett Emerton.
 The other game that Galekovic was a part of a 9–0 thrashing of Guam.
 After a string good performances for Adelaide United, Holger Osieck selected Eugene Galekovic as part of his 23-man squad for the decisive 2014 FIFA World Cup qualification (AFC) match against Oman.

 He was part of the Australia squad for the 2014 World Cup, but did not play.